stevencombs/retrocombs.github.io/_posts/2020/2020-02-09-lenovo-smart-tab-unboxing.md

 ![Lenovo Smart Tab with Google Assistant](/images/posts/2020-02-09-lenovo-smart-tab.jpg)

 My search for a tablet took over three months because I had very specific requirements.
-In January of 2020, I believed I would not find a tablet to meet the majority of my requirements shown in the list below:
+In January of 2020, I believed I would not find a tablet to meet the majority of my require (see video below) to purge iOS mobile devices.
+Review coming soon.ments shown in the list below:

    1. **USB-C power adapter** - I can carry a single charger for both my Pixel phone and tablet.
    3. **10 inch or larger HD screen** - This will match the current iPad screen size and HD resolution is the minimum for text and video.